Medical Gaslighting in Lyme Disease: How Symptom Dismissal Delays Diagnosis

 It often emerges when diagnostic uncertainty becomes uncomfortable.

-When symptoms don’t fit neatly into a category, curiosity can be replaced by reassurance.
-Complexity becomes “anxiety.”
+When symptoms do not fit neatly into a category, curiosity can sometimes be replaced by reassurance.
+Complexity becomes “stress,” “anxiety,” or something psychosomatic.

-Clinical pattern: symptoms are minimized or misattributed when testing is inconclusive.
+Symptoms are often minimized or misattributed when testing is inconclusive.

-For Lyme patients—especially those with fatigue, pain, or cognitive symptoms—this pattern can be particularly harmful.
+For Lyme patients—especially those with fatigue, pain, cognitive symptoms, or brain fog—this pattern can be particularly harmful.

 What Patients Are Told—And What They Hear

-The language varies, but the message is often the same:
+The language varies, but the message is often similar:

 - Your tests are normal